bei1994/Recurrent-Attention-Model/README.md

 | center MNIST     |     -         |      -     |       6        |       1       |     8      |        -     |     1.29%   |
 | translated MNIST |     -         |      -     |       6        |       3       |     12     |        -     |     1.86%   |

 The training log files can be found [here](/results/), including saver and summary_writter.
-After training, I used trained model to test and then generated whole image gif and glimpse gif for model testing process by means of [code](lib/helper/).
+If you want, you can directly download my log files to reload my trained models for [center model](/results/center/logs/saver/) and [translated model](/results/translated/logs/saver/).
 The tensorboard visualizations are as follows:

 ### Training